SET-IITGN/FSE_2024_LLM_ID_Swap/README.md

 ### Conclusion

 LLMs have demonstrated impressive capabilities in generating code but also have vulnerabilities such as identifier swaps that pose challenges to software quality and security.
-The phenomenon of confidence in wrong code raises concerns about the scalability of LLMs in professional programming environments.
+The phenomenon of confidence in wrong code raises questions about the scalability of LLMs in code generation tasks and their reliability in professional programming environments.

 ### References And Files